 Sledge’s April 2020 release, Notes of a Drifter, considers escapism with euphonic recklessness.
-On the 4 song EP, Sledge brandishes his wild energy and lush vocals to dizzying effect.
-With soaring lyricism, gritty storytelling, honeyed vocals, and devilish guitar playing, Notes of a Drifter is a distinctly American experience.
+On the 4-song EP, Sledge brandishes his wild energy and lush vocals to dizzying effect.
+With soaring lyricism and gritty storytelling, Notes of a Drifter is a distinctly American experience.
 Sledge leverages the cultural dissonance of a childhood spent in 90s Brooklyn with Oklahoman parents to embrace the many facets of American life.
 On pop-suffused Americana and rock tracks, Sledge’s voice swings from a tender falsetto to a spirited growl.
 He plays guitar with diabolical drive and hard-up abandon.
-With some tinkling piano and redemptive organ, Notes of a Drifter brings mellifluous dexterity to the haggard yowl and yip of desperation.
+Notes of a Drifter brings mellifluous dexterity to the haggard yowl and yip of desperation.
 He weaves together the bravado of hip-hop, the swagger of rock & roll, the saccharine joy of 60s girl groups, and the trance-like jangle of folk music to share the stories of Americans seeking escape.
-Ultimately, he dovetails American mythology and contemporary disquiet.
-Sledge’s characters and narrators (a drifter navigating a bewitching western odyssey, an ex-con facing his murderous past, and urban millennials suffering malaise), ask listeners what constitutes freedom from place, past, and, very often, self.
+Dovetailing American mythology and contemporary disquiet, Sledge’s characters ask listeners what constitutes freedom from place, past, and self.
 Written in the midst of a move from New York City back to New Orleans, Sledge channelled his own treacherous escape- driving a 15-foot Uhaul with a hitched Jeep Cherokee cross country- into this wild release.

 In 2018, Sledge released Hardly Ruined, a genre-blending exploration of survival and fate.
 Hardly Ruined was Sledge’s first solo release with a full band.
 He shed the honeyed dream-pop sound of Alabama Snow and gripped onto his narrative-heavy songwriting.
 True to his folk and pop influences, Sledge maintained his signature bright harmonies, but fortified the EP with distorted guitar and lap-steel.
 Hardly Ruined hangs somewhere between self-examination and outright entertainment.